araichev/pyclub/README.rst

 2. Read `the getting started section of pytest <https://docs.pytest.org/en/latest/getting-started.html>`_ and install pytest.

-3. Using pytest, write some automated tests for a project you've been working on.
+3. Using pytest, write some automated tests for a project you have been working on.
 Where to put these tests?
 Follow `the Python Guide advice on structuring your project <https://python-guide-pt-br.readthedocs.io/en/latest/writing/structure/>`_.

 Homework 9